mmahdi-farrokhy/CleanCode/README.md

 - Is this code going to be used later?
 If so, why is there no TODO comments around it?
 - What happens if I delete this code?
 ---
-# Objects And Data Structures
+# Chapter 05 - Objects And Data Structures
 True abstraction hides data types and applies operations on them as public methods.

 ```